jxmot/esp8266-PCF8574/README.md

 That meant that I could have two individual PCF8574 *objects* and manage them separately -

 ```
+#include "pcf8574.h"

-// pointers to specific I2C devices, in this sketch one
+// pointers to specific I2C device objects, in this sketch one
 // is for reading switches and the other one toggles LEDs
 pcf8574 *p_pcf8574_rd = NULL;
 pcf8574 *p_pcf8574_wr = NULL;